msoecsse/group-assignment-for-coconut-lab-observer-eckberg-hallberg-higaredajr/ReadMe.md

 ## TODO:
 * Build out the ScoreBoard, implement update() and add the JavaFX elements to the Controller
+  * We just need to link text boxes to the scoreboard via stamp? coupling
 * Implement the HitEvent class to handle the proper hit events
 * Have the OhCoconutsGameManager implement the subject interface and its methods
 * Implement an observer that servers to remove Island objects